What Is The Free Tablet With Medicaid Program

 How to Apply for TruConnect free tablet with Medicaid

 To apply for TruConnect’s ACP program and the free tablet, visit https://www.truconnect.com/.
-Enter your ZIP code and email address and press ‘Enroll Now’.
-Then, follow the instructions and fill out the form by providing all the necessary information and required documentation, which will prove your ACP eligibility.
+Enter your ZIP code and email address and press ‘Apply Now’.
+Then, follow the instructions and fill out the form by providing all the necessary information and required documentation, which will prove your Lifeline eligibility.

 After submitting your application, you will also be required to select an eligible plan.

-Once your application has been approved, TruConnect will apply your monthly discount to your bill and send you your free tablet.
+Once your application has been approved, TruConnect will apply your monthly discount to your bill and send you your free or discounted device.

 Easy Wireless free tablet with Medicaid

-How to Qualify for Easy Wireless free tablet with Medicaid
+How to Qualify for an Easy Wireless free tablet with Medicaid

-To qualify for Easy Wireless’s free tablet with Medicaid, you must be ACP-eligible.
-You are ACP-eligible if you participate in the Medicaid program.
-However, there are also some other ways to be ACP-eligible.
+To qualify for Easy Wireless’s free tablet with Medicaid, you must be Lifeline-eligible.
+You are Lifeline eligible if you participate in the Medicaid program.
+However, there are also some other ways to be Lifeline-eligible.

 You can check out other ACP eligibility criteria in the StandUp Wireless section.